w2oos/markdown-editing/README.md

 - There are six levels of headings

-- You can create them by using the # key, putting one to six # in front of your heading text with a space separating the # and the text.
+- You can create them by using the # key, putting one to six # in front of your heading text with a space separating the # and the text

-like this:
+- like this:
 > \# heading 1
 > \## heading 2
 > \### heading 3